bytenode/bytenode/README.md

 ## Breaking Changes in Bytenode v2:

 * Functions `.compileCode()` and `.compileFile()` were removed.
 Use `Bytenode.compile()` function instead.
 See Bytenode API below for  more details.

 * Function `.compileElectronCode()` was removed as well.
 If you want to compile for electron, pass its executable to Bytenode cli (using `--use` flag).
 See Bytenode CLI below for more details.

 * Functions `.runBytecode()` and `.runBytecodeFile()` were removed.
 Use `Bytenode.run()` function instead.
 See Bytenode API below for  more details.

 * Bytenode supports Node.js from v8.8 to v16, and it will throw an error when used with an unsupported Node.js version.
 Future versions will be added in time of their release.

 * The global `bytenode` variable was removed.
-Bytenode must be explicitly required `const Bytenode = require('bytenode');`.
+Bytenode must be explicitly required.

 ---